 Wardell Armstrong is proud to be able to provide the skills needed to manage cyanide use within a mine through our in-house ICMI Code accredited lead cyanide auditor.
 We provide formal compliance audits, informal and gap cyanide audits and give general cyanide management advice, including preparation of cyanide management plans, standard operational procedures, development of emergency response plans and tailored cyanide awareness training and advice on procurement strategies.

-We’ve undertaken cyanide auditing for mining and metallurgical processing companies, transportation companies and mineral processing laboratories throughout the World, including recent commissions in Armenia, Burkina Faso, Kazakhstan, Mauritania, Mexico, Russia, Spain, Sudan and UK.
+We’ve undertaken cyanide auditing for mining and metallurgical processing companies, transportation companies and mineral processing laboratories throughout the World, including recent commissions in Armenia, Burkina Faso, Kazakhstan, Mauritania, Mexico, Spain, Sudan and UK.
 We’ve also carried out market research studies for potential new sodium cyanide manufacturers for in-country and global requirements.